Foundations Investment Advisors LLC Sells 1,493 Shares of Salesforce, Inc. (NYSE:CRM)

-A number of other institutional investors have also bought and sold shares of the business.
-Wellington Shields & Co.
-LLC grew its position in shares of Salesforce by 4.4% during the second quarter.
-Wellington Shields & Co.
-LLC now owns 1,301 shares of the CRM provider’s stock valued at $215,000 after purchasing an additional 55 shares in the last quarter.
-AlphaCore Capital LLC lifted its holdings in shares of Salesforce by 5.0% in the 2nd quarter.
-AlphaCore Capital LLC now owns 1,368 shares of the CRM provider’s stock valued at $226,000 after acquiring an additional 65 shares during the last quarter.
-Wealth Architects LLC lifted its holdings in shares of Salesforce by 4.4% in the 1st quarter.
-Wealth Architects LLC now owns 1,537 shares of the CRM provider’s stock valued at $326,000 after acquiring an additional 65 shares during the last quarter.
-Oakworth Capital Inc. lifted its holdings in shares of Salesforce by 5.8% in the 3rd quarter.
-Oakworth Capital Inc. now owns 1,205 shares of the CRM provider’s stock valued at $173,000 after acquiring an additional 66 shares during the last quarter.
-Finally, Saturna Capital CORP lifted its stake in Salesforce by 1.6% in the third quarter.
-Saturna Capital CORP now owns 4,502 shares of the CRM provider’s stock worth $648,000 after purchasing an additional 70 shares during the last quarter.
-Hedge funds and other institutional investors own 75.83% of the company’s stock.
+A number of other institutional investors and hedge funds have also bought and sold shares of the company.
+Investors Asset Management of Georgia Inc. GA ADV grew its stake in Salesforce by 506.1% during the third quarter.
+Investors Asset Management of Georgia Inc. GA ADV now owns 200 shares of the CRM provider’s stock worth $29,000 after purchasing an additional 167 shares during the period.
+GHP Investment Advisors Inc. boosted its holdings in Salesforce by 113.4% in the third quarter.
+GHP Investment Advisors Inc. now owns 207 shares of the CRM provider’s stock worth $30,000 after acquiring an additional 110 shares in the last quarter.
+MinichMacGregor Wealth Management LLC bought a new position in Salesforce in the fourth quarter worth approximately $31,000.
+EWG Elevate Inc. bought a new position in Salesforce in the fourth quarter worth approximately $34,000.
+Finally, TimeScale Financial Inc. lifted its holdings in shares of Salesforce by 576.9% in the third quarter.
+TimeScale Financial Inc. now owns 264 shares of the CRM provider’s stock valued at $38,000 after purchasing an additional 225 shares in the last quarter.
+Institutional investors and hedge funds own 75.83% of the company’s stock.

+Salesforce (NYSE:CRM – Get Rating) last announced its quarterly earnings data on Wednesday, March 1st.
+The CRM provider reported $1.68 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.36 by $0.32.
+Salesforce had a net margin of 0.66% and a return on equity of 4.48%.
+The business had revenue of $8.38 billion during the quarter, compared to the consensus estimate of $7.99 billion.
+During the same quarter last year, the firm earned $0.24 earnings per share.
+The firm’s quarterly revenue was up 14.4% compared to the same quarter last year.
+Research analysts anticipate that Salesforce, Inc. will post 4.77 earnings per share for the current year.

-Salesforce declared that its board has approved a share buyback plan on Wednesday, March 1st that authorizes the company to repurchase $20.00 billion in outstanding shares.
-This repurchase authorization authorizes the CRM provider to purchase up to 10.9% of its shares through open market purchases.
-Shares repurchase plans are generally a sign that the company’s board of directors believes its stock is undervalued.
+Salesforce announced that its board has approved a stock buyback program on Wednesday, March 1st that authorizes the company to buyback $20.00 billion in shares.
+This buyback authorization authorizes the CRM provider to purchase up to 10.9% of its stock through open market purchases.
+Stock buyback programs are typically a sign that the company’s management believes its stock is undervalued.

 Salesforce Company Profile